jyyyyylim/fastAttendix/README.md

 requests, json

 ### Notice
+on versions older than Python 3.9.1, a dependency might be missing. </br>
 should the script fail to run, run fix-deps.ps1 to repair dependencies. </br>
 if the script also fails, manually install pip and run `pip install requests`.